vsergeev/tinytaptunnel/README.md

 ----------------------------------------

-Bridging the provided tap interface with a physical interface at one peer will give the other peer layer 2 access to the briding peer's local network.
+Bridging the provided tap interface with a physical interface at one peer will give the other peer layer 2 access to the bridging peer's local network.
 The other peer can essentially act as another host on the bridging peer's local layer 2 network.